Anasoud1/ATM_Monitoring_system/README.md

 ## Installation

-To get started with [Project Name], follow these steps:
+To get started with the ATM Monitoring System, follow these steps:

 1. Clone the repository:
    ```bash